Rheyles/from-a-to-b-with-rl/README.md

 Following this policy, we can define the **state value $V_\pi (s)$**.

 > Imagine starting from a checkpoint at state $s$ at $t=0$ and let the game run in 'auto-mode' using the policy $\pi$ until you reach the end of the game.
-We sum all the rewards obtained by the agent and call the result the **state_value** of the policy $\pi$ starting from state $s$:
+We sum all the rewards obtained by the agent and call the result the **state_value** of the policy $\pi$ starting from state $s$.
+In mathematical terms, we write it the following way:

 $$ v_\pi (s) =  \left \lbrace \sum_t  r_t \Big \vert s_0 = s \right \rbrace $$

+We _suppose_ that everything on the right of the vertical bar $\vert$ is true when we compute the rest of the equation.
 For mathematical reasons, we decide to put an emphasis on the short-term rewards by adding a **discount factor $0 < \gamma < 1$** in the previous equation, which will artificially decrease the "value" of rewards in the distant future, leading to a new quantity:

 $$ V_\pi (s) = \left \lbrace \sum_t r_t \gamma^t \Big \vert s_0 = s \right \rbrace $$